What First Right of Refusal Means for Contingent Offers

 - Seller will take the property off the market and wait for the buyer to sell the buyer's existing home.

-What is a 72-Hour Notice to Perform for a Contingent Offer?
+72-Hour Notice to Perform for a Contingent Offer

-By accepting a contingent offer for a particular period of time, the seller is granting the buyer first right of refusal.
+By accepting a contingent offer for a particular period, the seller is granting the buyer first right of refusal.
 If another buyer wants to purchase the home and the buyer has not yet sold her home, the seller may ask the buyer to remove the contingency.

-Obtain a bridge loan.
 It is best to get pre-approved for a bridge loan before receiving the 72-hour notice to perform.
-This way, you won't be scrambling around trying to line up financing over an impossible 3-day period.
+This way, you won't be scrambling around trying to line up the financing over an impossible 3-day period.
 Bridge loans are an expensive option because you will pay loan fees.

-Tap a home equity line of credit.
-Most lenders will not give you a home equity loan once your home is on the market, and a seller is not likely to accept a contingent offer unless your home is on the market.
+Another option is to get a home equity loan.
+However, most lenders will not give you a home equity loan once your home is on the market, and a seller is not likely to accept a contingent offer unless your home is on the market.
 But it's not a Catch-22.
 If you set up a home equity line of credit before you put your home on the market, you can simply transfer funds or write a check.

-Change your mortgage to a higher loan-to-value.
+You may also want to look into changing your mortgage to a higher loan-to-value option.
 If you were planning on putting down, say, 20% to buy your new home, put down less and get a higher mortgage amount.
 Then, when your home eventually sells, you can use the proceeds to pay down the mortgage.
 Be aware that many higher loan-to-value ratios carry higher interest rates.

-Remove your sale contingency and hope for the best.
+Some home buyers may even be able to borrow the necessary funds from family members.
 If you are confident your home will eventually sell, some buyers choose this option.